-On behalf of our students, faculty, support staff, and administrators, I want to welcome you to Woodland Community College.
-Whether you are attending the Woodland, Colusa County, or Lake County Campus, we are happy you have chosen our college to further your education.
-You are the reason we are all here and you will find that our professional support staff and faculty work hard to make sure you have a rewarding experience at our college.
+On behalf of our students, faculty, professional staff, and college leadership, I want to welcome you to Woodland Community College.
+Whether you are attending the Woodland, Colusa County, or Lake County Campus, we are delighted you have chosen our college to further your education.
+You are truly the reason we are all here and you will find that our professional support staff and faculty are committed to ensure that you have a rewarding experience at our college.

-Our goals remain the same; to offer high quality students services and academic programs that will make it easier to complete your educational and career goals.
-For that purpose we want to ensure that students have the proper student support services for a seamless matriculation process and access to life-long learning strategies that will serve as the foundation for further career exploration and academic options.
+Our goals remain the same: to offer high quality student services and academic programs that will make it easier to complete your educational and career goals.
+For that purpose, we strive to offer high quality student support services that will provide for a seamless matriculation process and access to life-long learning opportunities that will serve as the foundation for career exploration and academic options.

 Woodland Community College offers many transfer degrees and certificate programs.
-Whether your educational goal is to earn an associate's degree and transfer to a four year institution or to earn a specialized certificate, Woodland Community College has a program with your needs in mind.
+Whether your educational goal is to earn an associate degree and transfer to a four-year institution or to earn a specialized certificate, Woodland Community College has a program with your needs in mind.

-Our college also has a variety of student activities and student organizations that offer an opportunity to expand your student experience outside of the classroom.
+In addition to our academic programs and services, our college offers a variety of student activities and student organizations that offer an opportunity to expand your experience outside of the classroom.
 I invite you to visit our website or visit our Student Services building to learn more about our campus life and opportunities to get engaged.

-Again it's a pleasure and honor to welcome you to WCC!
-Sincerely, omety amend
+Again, it's a pleasure and honor to welcome you to WCC.
+Stay safe and healthy.

+Sincerely,